-Of course, if you have a child on the cusp of realizing the truth about Santa, the Alaska address may raise red flags.
+Of course, if you have a child who is on the cusp of realizing the truth about Santa (and knows his state abbreviations), the Alaska address may raise red flags.
 But then, if your child really wants to believe they’ll let these things slide I’m sure.
 Especially when there’s an Easy Bake Oven hanging in the balance.

 North Pole Christmas Cancellation

 5400 Mail Trail

 You’ll need to get your letter in the mail no later than December 15 for it to get back to your child in time for Christmas.

 There are services that will write a letter from Santa for you, but frankly, I can be Santa for my kids a lot better than somebody else can.
 I can add a few choice bits of advice directly from Santa.
 Like, for example, “Dear Madison, please stop saying, ‘One minute!’ every time your parents ask you to do something.
 It’s annoying.
 Love, Santa!”
 Or “Hey Max.
 I know you love your parents a lot but 4:00 am isn’t the optimal time for a cuddle puddle.
 Love, Santa.”

 One last note, though: If you have a perceptive little person in the house, I would suggest that you have a friend write out your response in their less-detectable handwriting.
 It really ruins the magic if the kids know you’re the one who wrote the letter.
 And they will still keep waking you up at 4:00 am to cuddle.